msquared-au/docker-tutorial/README.md

   containers with the "VIRTUAL_HOST" environment variable, since otherwise it will have missed the start-up notification for containers that were launched before it
+* The option `--env=TRUST_DOWNSTREAM_PROXY=false` is a security feature:
+  * Normally, nginx instances are capable of making use of certain proxy-related headers in order to communicate with one another to improve performance and security
+  * However, nginx instances that receive direct connections from the outside world should ignore these headers, as they could be forged in order to attempt to bypass security features
+  * The nginx Docker image is configured to make use of these headers, to simplify the task of configuring multiple instances that collaborate, like ours are collaborating between the proxy instance and the application instances.
+  * However, we should override that default on any public-facing instances to prevent a malicious actor from trying to trick our proxy into behaving in a way that is less secure.

 ### Troubleshooting information: